ryan-allan/API/1.3/CONTENTS/POSTBACKS/New Postback Files/POSTBACK_SMS+MMS_MO.md

 <div id="page-content"><p><strong>Brief Overview:</strong></p>
 <p>This document will provide a technical description of the MMS/SMS MO POSTBACK API.
 In brief, this API allows those with an
 SMS/MMS MO-enabled shortcode to forward received messages (MMS/SMS MO) to your server.</p>

 <p><strong>SMS MO</strong></p>
 <p>To receive SMS MO postback notification you need to have that option enabled in your account.
 Once the SMS MO
 postback is enabled you will start receiving HTTP Posts on URL of your choice for each SMS MO received related to your account.</p>
-<p><strong>MMS MO</strong></p>
-<p>To receive MMS MO postback notification you need to have that option enabled in your account and you need to
-configure it within the particular MMS MO campaign.
-Once the MMS MO postback is enabled you will start receiving HTTP Posts on URL of your choice for each MMS MO received on the MMS MO Keyword.
-If you have (optionally) enabled the MMS MO moderation panel then the postback notifictions will only be sent upon manual approval by the moderator.</p>

 <p><strong>Synopsis: </strong>This Postback provides a notification when SMS MO is received.
 Postback will contain following nodes:</p>
 <p>CODE, ORIGIN</p>